PaulB86UK/PP_ART/docs/Blog.md

 ---

 # Blog
+## July 2020 - KAGGLE MELANOMA COMPETITION
+### FIRST STEPS
+Setting up Images.

 ## 4th of June 2020 - KAGGLE M5 COMPETITION
 These days I made a pause on the Titanic Age Column transformation, since I was not achieving the results I wanted.
 But this help me to refresh and learn concepts on how to improve both Neural Networks and XGBoost Classifier algorithms.
 I joined the M5 Competition at Kaggle(a little late), and now all my effort is on this competition.
-The complete project of this competition is in the following [link](https://paulb86uk.github.io/PP_ART.github.io/2020/M5/Main) (Note:  Work in progress!)
+The complete project of this competition is in the following [link](https://paulb86uk.github.io/PP_ART.github.io/2020/M5/Main) (Note:  Work in progress!.
+It has been a kind of crazy month, I will update this after finishing the Melanoma Competition)

 ## 26th & 27th of May 2020